datanav/docs/configuration.rst

 The Legacy MSSQL system represents a `Microsoft SQL Server <https://en.wikipedia.org/wiki/Microsoft_SQL_Server>`_ available over the network.

-Note that this system is a legacy system that's based on open source drivers and has been superceded by the :ref:`Microsoft SQL Server <mssql-azure-dw_system>` which uses official microsoft drivers.
+Note that this system is a legacy system that's based on open source drivers and has been superceded by the :ref:`Microsoft SQL Server <mssql-sqlserver_system>` which uses official microsoft drivers.

 See the :ref:`supported column types <sql_server_types>` list for a overview of which SQL Server column types are supported and how they are mapped to :ref:`Sesam types <entity_data_types>`.